Conflux-Chain/conflux-documentation/docs/general/faq/Errors/cfx_sendTransaction-errors.md

 }
 ```

-In this case, you can wait for a while to resend the transaction and increase the gasPrice of the transaction to help improve the chances of sending
+**Solution:** Wait for a while to resend the transaction and increase the gasPrice of the transaction to improve the chances of sending.

-## Others

-### the node is in catch-up mode
+## Node in Catch-up Mode

 ```js
 {